friendly-traceback/docs/source/syntax_tracebacks_en_3.11.rst

        1: """Should raise SyntaxError: invalid syntax"""
        2:
-    -->3: message = 'don't'
+    -->3: message = 'I don't mind.'
                                   ^

-    You started writing a string with a single or double quote but never ended the string with another quote on that line.
+    I suspect that you were trying to use a quote character inside a string that was enclosed in quotes of the same kind.
+    Perhaps you should have escaped the inner quote character:

+        message = 'I don\'t mind.'
+                        ^^

 (190) Raising multiple exceptions